yohoy/yohoy.github.io/index.md

 To simplify things even further, the computed points are associated with a letter ranging from A to E, where A represents the best nutritional scores and E represents the worst.
 (For more details about the nutri-score, do not hesitate to check out our dedicated [page](/nutri_score).)

-Great!
-Now we can start exploring the data!
+We computed the nutri-score for as many products as we could, and we now present the results!

 ### Nutri-Score Visualisation
 Below you can see the distribution of scores in our dataset.